Appia Road Segment 12

 3) the third from the South: it is the actual variant (see Segment 26 – Variant 1) of Trajan’s Emperor (98-117 AD) built in 110 AD.

-From the exit gate, the road climbs Mount Sant’ Angelo to pass behind the temple of Jupiter Anxur and reach the Lautulae pass and then descend towards Fondi (Fundi) on the adjacent slope where it is interrupted by a gate.
+From the exit gate, the road climbs Mount Sant’ Angelo to pass behind the temple of Jupiter Anxur and reach the Lautulae pass and then descend towards Fondi (Fundi) on the adjacent slope (photo 1 and photo 2).

 The square built on a grandiose embankment, consists of an artificial widening of 22 metres in diameter to allow wayfarers and horses to rest.